-Tristan Meecham and Lenine Bourke invite guests from the LGBTIQ community onto their couch.
-Each conversation profiles the diversity of the Lesbian, Gay, Bisexual, Transgendered, Intersex and Queer communities.
+Tristan Meecham and Lenine Bourke invite guests from the LGBTI+ community onto their couch.
+Each conversation profiles the diversity of the Lesbian, Gay, Bisexual, Trans and Gender Diverse, Intersex and Queer communities.
 On The Couch aims to explore specific identifies or life circumstance, which may include age, sexuality, cultural background, political persuasion or just fabulousness.

 Jill Bolen is the first women to achieve the ranks of Chief Superintendent in Queensland.
 Jill’s rise through the ranks of the police force during Joh Bjelke-Petersen’s time in power attests to her own personal resilience.
 Jill will share her experience of that time.